diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The commit phase for tasks is optional and may be disabled by returning false from needsTaskCommit(). `This saves the framework from having to run the distributed commit protocol for the task`, and neither commitTask() nor abortTask() is called.
 FileOutputCommitter will skip the commit phase when no output has been written by a task.

-If a task succeeds, commitTask() is called, which in the default implementation moves the temporary task output directory (which has the task attempt ID in its name to avoid conflicts between task attempts) to the final output path, ${mapreduce.output.fileoutputformat.outputdir}.
+If a task succeeds, commitTask() is called, which in the default implementation moves the temporary task output directory (which has the task attempt ID in its name to avoid conflicts between task attempts) to the final output path, `${mapreduce.output.fileoutputformat.outputdir}`.
 Otherwise, the framework calls abortTask(), which deletes the temporary task output directory.

 The usual way of writing output from map and reduce tasks is by using **OutputCollector** to collect key-value pairs.
-Some applications need more flexibility than a single keyvalue pair model, so these applications write output files directly from the map or reduce task to a distributed filesystem, such as HDFS.
+Some applications need more flexibility than a single key-value pair model, so these applications write output files directly from the map or reduce task to a distributed filesystem, such as HDFS.

+Care needs to be taken to ensure that multiple instances of the same task don’t try to write to the same file.
+As we saw in the previous section, the OutputCommitter protocol solves this problem.
+If applications write side files in their tasks’ working directories, the side files for tasks that successfully complete will be promoted to the output directory automatically, whereas failed tasks will have their side files deleted.

+A task may find its working directory by retrieving the value of the `mapreduce.task.output.dir` property from the job configuration.
+Alternatively, a MapReduce program using the Java API may call the getWorkOutputPath() static method on FileOutputFor mat to get the Path object representing the working directory.
+The framework creates the working directory before executing the task, so you don’t need to create it.

 ## 8. MapReduce Types and Formats
 ### MapReduce Types